 Traveling Turtles (PreK –8th grade)

 These ravishing reptiles elicit awe from students of all grade levels.
-Students will investigate a variety of turtles and their anatomy, natural history, behaviors, adaptations, life cycles, and more.
-Your group will learn about our Diamondback Terrapin Conservation Project and get some quality time with some live adult terrapins and even some hatchlings.
-Although students do not touch the live turtles, there are plenty of hands-on turtle teaching tools to investigate and they’ll get to feed the live turtles.
+Students will get a chance to meet a variety of turtles that are native to New Jersey, as well as explore various hands-on turtle artifacts.
+Your group will dive into topics such as: turtle anatomy, natural history, behaviors, adaptations, life cycles, and more.
+Students will also learn about our Diamondback Terrapin Conservation Project and get some quality time with live adult terrapins and even some hatchlings.
+Although students do not touch the live turtles, there are plenty of opportunities to view these amazing animals, as staff walk around with them to ensure a closer look.

 Plankton: Bugs of the Sea (2nd-8th grade)